 There are many types of water testing kits, and some are more reliable than others.

 Water Testing Strips

 Additionally, it’s challenging to get a clear idea of just how accurate these tests are.
-If you’re interested in finding out more about your water’s hardness or pH levels these tests are sufficient, but should never be used to find the presence of harmful contaminants.
+If you’re interested in finding out more about your water’s hardness or pH levels, these tests are sufficient.
+However, these testing strips should never be used to find the presence of harmful contaminants.

 Digital Water Testers

 These digital water testers are a step up from the simple test strips but are not reliable at determining water safety.
 These devices are helpful if you’re interested in learning how the calcium or magnesium levels change in your water.
 They aren’t good indicators of lead or other contaminants.
 The dissolved solids that these digital water testers measure are unlikely to affect anything more than your water’s taste.

 Experts agree that these tests are the best option for at-home water testing.
 These kits come equipped with everything you need to sample, secure, and ship your water off to a lab for professional testing.
 This type of at-home test is the best choice for discovering the presence of contaminants that could harm your health.